tblock-zz/stockAnalyzer/README.md

 ## Requirements

-- Python 3.10 or higher
+- Python 3.13 (did not test with 3.14 or higher)
 - Required Python libraries:
   - `datetime`
   - `pandas`